 Although these are the most expensive permits I’ve ever paid for, the unworldly experience of hiking to Havasu Falls is worth visiting!
 So much so that I hiked to Havasu Falls for the second time as soon as it reopened in February 2023.

-Permits to hike to Havasu Falls for the entire year are released on February 1 by the Supai Tribe.
-And to be honest, getting a permit is even harder than the actual 10-mile hike into Havasupai itself!
-These permits typically sell out within minutes of when they are released, mostly due to the popularity of this hike.
+Getting a permit to Havasu Falls is even harder than the actual 10-mile hike into Havasupai itself!
+Which is why it's so important to know the dates when reservations are released each year so that you can prepare to snag a permit.
+Due to the popularity of this hike, these permits typically sell out within minutes of when they are released.
 But with a little bit of strategy, persistence, and a whole lot of luck, you may be able to get a permit.

 You can only purchase new and transfer/canceled permits for the Havasu Falls hike from the official Havasupai Reservation system.